-We first developed an approach for labeling cortical gray matter in ex vivo 7~T MRI scans using the 30 patch-level cortical gray matter segmentations from six subjects (described in Section \ref{section:manual_cortical_gray_matter}) for training and cross-validation.
-Given the exceptional performance of convolutional neural network (CNN) models for in vivo medical image segmentation \cite{schiffer2021convolutional}, our effort focused on benchmarking leading existing CNN models, rather than developing another model for the ex vivo cortical segmentation task.
-We benchmark the following variants of popular biomedical image segmentation deep learning models: (1) nnU-Net \cite{isensee2021nnu}; four variants of AnatomyNet \cite{zhu2019anatomynet} based on squeeze-and-excitation blocks \cite{roy2018recalibrating}: (2) Channel Squeeze and Spatial Excitation AnatomyNet (SE), (3) Spatial Squeeze and Channel Excitation AnatomyNet (CE), (4) AnatomyNet (Vanilla), (5) Spatial and Channel Squeeze and Excitation AnatomyNet (SE + CE); (6) 3D Unet-like network \cite{khandelwal2020domain}; (7) VoxResNet \cite{chen2018voxresnet}; (8) VNet \cite{milletari2016v} ; and (9) Attention Unet \cite{oktay2018attention}.
-Supplementary Section 2 provide architectural details of the nine deep neural networks.
-We use PyTorch 1.5.1 and Nvidia Quadro RTX 5000 GPUs to train the models using user-annotated images described as described in Sections \ref{section:manual_cortical_gray_matter} - \ref{section:manual_segm_protocol_wmh}.
+We first developed an approach for labeling cortical gray matter in postmortem 7~T MRI scans using the 30 patch-level cortical gray matter segmentations from six subjects (described in Section \ref{section:manual_cortical_gray_matter}) for training and cross-validation.
+Given the exceptional performance of convolutional neural network (CNN) models for antemortem medical image segmentation \cite{schiffer2021convolutional}, our effort focused on benchmarking leading existing CNN models, rather than developing another model for the postmortem cortical segmentation task.
+We benchmarked the following variants of popular biomedical image segmentation deep learning models: (1) nnU-Net \cite{isensee2021nnu}; four variants of AnatomyNet \cite{zhu2019anatomynet} based on squeeze-and-excitation blocks \cite{roy2018recalibrating}: (2) Channel Squeeze and Spatial Excitation AnatomyNet (SE), (3) Spatial Squeeze and Channel Excitation AnatomyNet (CE), (4) AnatomyNet (Vanilla), (5) Spatial and Channel Squeeze and Excitation AnatomyNet (SE + CE); (6) 3D Unet-like network \cite{khandelwal2020domain}; (7) VoxResNet \cite{chen2018voxresnet}; (8) VNet \cite{milletari2016v} ; and (9) Attention Unet \cite{oktay2018attention}.
+Supplementary material provides architectural details of the nine deep neural networks.
+We use PyTorch 1.5.1 and Nvidia Quadro RTX 5000 GPUs to train the models using user-annotated images described in Sections \ref{section:manual_cortical_gray_matter} - \ref{section:manual_segm_protocol_wmh}.
 To train the deep neural networks, the input images were standardized, and then normalized between 0 and 1.

 To ensure a fair and systematic evaluation of the nine networks, we trained and evaluated the nine network architectures within the nnU-Net framework under matched conditions (i.e., same split of data into training/validation/testing subsets; same data augmentation strategy, same hyper-parameter tuning strategy).
 We first evaluated the accuracy of cortical segmentation by six-fold cross-validation on the patch-level manual segmentations.
 We report average DSC and average Hausdorff Distance 95th percentile (HD95) across the 30 segmented patches in the six-fold cross-validation experiments.